maarten-pennings/Cfg/README.md

 Connecting to MySSID .........................
 ```

-Dot will keep om appearing, while the application tries to connect to `MySSID` (using `MyPassword`).
+Dots will keep om appearing, while the application tries to connect to `MySSID` (using `MyPassword`).
 Since the SSID in my home is `GuestPennings` (using `no_password`), this will not succeed.
 We will have to configure the application.